Max Muncy Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.81 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.86).

-- Athletics pitchers combine to give up 149 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Athletics allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- Harris makes the start for the Athletics, his sixth of the season.
-He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- His last time out came out of the bullpen on Thursday when the left-hander tossed 3 1/3 innings against the San Francisco Giants, surrendering two earned runs while giving up two hits.
+- The left-hander's last time out was on Saturday against the Colorado Rockies, when he threw five innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has an ERA of 6.07, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opponents have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.